JoeLiang3/ripple/README.md

 Server currently runs on localhost:3001

 # Running Instructions:
-Run "npm install" in ripple folder and my-app folder Type "npm start" in terminal to run server and my-app concurrently
+Run "npm install" in ripple folder and my-app folder if package.json files have been changed Type "npm start" in terminal to run server and my-app concurrently

 # First Time Users: